robtweed/qewd-baseline/INTERACTIVE.md

         received: {"type":"hello","finished":true,"message":{"hello":"world"},"responseTime":"28ms"}

-So as before when we saw the error response, the structure is the same:
+So, as before when we saw the error response, the structure is the same:

         {
             "type": "hello",